Last reviewed by Netlify Support on 13 Sep 2021

 Note, this may actually take longer to fix any issues though.

 This is due to time to live (TTL) values in the DNS records themselves.
 DNS records are cached and if you move the name servers back it can be hours or days before those changes take effect.
 This caching is part of DNS itself and it isn’t something specific to Netlify.
 All DNS changes must take caching into account and because it applies to the entire DNS ecosystem as a whole - not just our Managed DNS.
+This article has a much more detailed description of how this Time-to-Live cache works, if you are curious: [Support Guide] Why do DNS / SSL changes take up to 48 hours to propagate?
+(TTL)

 The caching/TTL applies to any existing records, but not to newly added records.
 If you add the missing records at Netlify instead, they will begin working immediately.